 - AS328747 - the complete set of Wan4u services and traffic and the most common peering option

 Note that peering occurs at common physical locations and both Wan4u and any peering network bear their own costs in reaching any such location.

 A direct peering relationship with Wan4u removes intermediate network operators (ASNs) from the traffic path.
 This brings greater control in the form of path preferences and in capacity management for Wan4u traffic.

 Resolving operational issues may also be made easier without intermediate network operators in the traffic path.

-Traffic exchange between Wan4u and another network operator can be optimized for each relationship, using a combination of direct peering and Edge Nodes (GGC).
+Traffic exchange between Wan4u and another network operator can be optimized for each relationship.

 If you want to peer your network with Wan4u, your network must have: